 Azure Active Directory device management FAQ

-Q: I registered the device recently.
+###Q: I registered the device recently.
 Why can’t I see the device under my user info in the Azure portal?
+Or why is the device owner marked as N/A for hybrid Azure Active Directory (Azure AD) joined devices?

-Only the following devices are listed under the USER info:
+Only the following devices are listed under USER devices:

-- All personal devices that are not enterprise joined
+- All personal devices that aren't hybrid Azure AD joined.

 Q: How do I know what the device registration state of the client is?

-For Windows 10 and Windows Server 2016 that are on-premises AD domain-joined:
+To clear the join state from Windows 10 and Windows Server 2016 that are on-premises Active Directory domain joined, take the following steps:

 Open the command prompt as an administrator.

-Sign out and sign in to trigger the scheduled task that registers the device again.
+Sign out and sign in to trigger the scheduled task that registers the device again with Azure AD.

 - Open the command prompt as an administrator.